Fast general two- and three-body interatomic potential: results

 The absolute error grows with the increase of standard deviations of force components or with the coverage of phase volume.
-But at the same time the relative error decreases.
-We already faced this behaviour for aluminum in the Section \ref{sec:al_performance}.
+But at the same time, the relative error decreases.
+We already faced this behavior for aluminum in Section \ref{sec:al_performance}.
 The same situation was also observed in \cite{deringer2017machine}.